• Art Magazine

 Conclusion

-Tattooing can be more than body art - it can become an artistic dialogue, a Mirrors internal processes and a conscious act of self -empowerment.
-Anyone who works like Fauve Lex combines craft with attitude, aesthetics with authenticity and art with a deep understanding of the stories that people wear on their skin.
+Tattooing can be more than just body art – it can become an artistic dialogue, a reflection of inner processes, and a conscious act of self-empowerment.
+Those who work like Fauve Lex combine craftsmanship with attitude, aesthetics with authenticity, and art with a deep understanding of the stories people carry on their skin.

 A room is created between the sketch block and the surface of the skin in which emotion, style and responsibility are mutually dependent - without pathos, but with depth.